Sources: NYPD won't wait for Garner charges

 The department had said earlier this week that it would wait until Aug.
 31 to see whether the U.S. Department of Justice said it would commence a criminal case before bringing charges.

+Gwen Carr, who is Garner’s mother, said in a statement Thursday that more officers were involved in the incident that took her son’s life and they too should be the subject of disciplinary procedures.

+“It’s past time for [Mayor Bill] de Blasio and the NYPD to stop playing games with my son's death and release the names of all the officers responsible for his murder, tried to cover it up, and engaged in other related misconduct, and bring disciplinary charges to fire all of them,” Carr said.

-Patrick Lynch, the president of the Patrolmen’s Benevolent Association, said that Pantaleo "is entitled to a complete and impartial review of the facts" that will vindicate him.
+Patrick Lynch, president of the Patrolmen’s Benevolent Association, said Pantaleo "is entitled to a complete and impartial review of the facts" that will vindicate him.

-"We hope that the NYPD's eagerness to start the disciplinary process does not mean the outcome has already been decided, without even the pretense of due process," Lynch said in a statement.
+"We hope that the NYPD's eagerness to start the disciplinary process does not mean the outcome has already been decided, without even the pretense of due process," Lynch said in a statement Thursday.

-Stuart London, an attorney for Pantaleo, referred to Lynch's statement for comment on the case.
+Stuart London, an attorney for Pantaleo, on Thursday referred to Lynch's statement for comment on the case.
+An attorney for Adonis couldn’t be reached Thursday.

 Comments